 Whether you’ll be graduating from college soon or you’ve been trying to kick those student loans to the curb for a decade, you can make a plan for paying off student loans quickly.

-Okay, before we get into this—let’s just clear the air.
+Let’s set some expectations first.
 There is no magic plan for paying off your student loans.
 I don’t have a special trick to share or a way to help you get rid of it all in 30 days flat.
 It’s not going to happen overnight.
 Sorry, guys.

 1. Get on a Budget